Our Journey

 Emily Armstrong, Z-arts Marketing and Audience Development Manager

-We curated a VIP experience for more than 400 guests to celebrate the 2016 , and co-created Fringe First winning solo-and-a-half show Arthur with our Associate Artist Daniel Bye, starring Dan and his own five-month-old son.
+We also co-created Fringe First winning solo-and-a-half show Arthur with our Associate Artist Daniel Bye, starring Dan and his own five-month-old son.

 “We had such a great time.
 Toni was utterly fab and captivating”